semgrep/semgrep-docs/docs/support.md

 [Join the Slack community](https://go.semgrep.dev/slack) to chat with the Semgrep maintainers and support engineers.
-All users, including OSS Engine users and Pro Engine users without a subscription plan, are welcome to ask for help in the community Slack group.
+All users, including OSS Engine users and Pro Engine users without a paid subscription plan, are welcome to ask for help in the community Slack group.

 Users interested in seeing a demo or proof of concept can also send inquiries